1942–1944 musicians' strike: During the strike

-The strike had an effect on radio shows that used recorded music due to the limited number of new recordings.
-Radio programs that relied mainly on records found it difficult to keep introducing new music to their listeners.
-Martin Block, host of WNEW's Make Believe Ballroom radio show, circumvented the ban by having friends in England send him versions of records produced in the UK, where the ban was not in effect.
-He was forced to discontinue this practice after the station's house orchestra staged a retaliatory strike, which was settled when WNEW agreed not to broadcast records made after August 1, 1942.
+The strike also had an effect on radio programs that used recorded music, due to the limited number of new recordings available.
+Radio shows that relied mainly on records found it difficult to keep introducing new songs to their listeners.
+Martin Block, host of WNEW's Make Believe Ballroom radio show, circumvented the ban by having friends in England send him records produced in the UK, where the ban was not in effect.
+He was forced to discontinue this practice after the station's house orchestra staged a retaliatory strike, which was settled after WNEW agreed not to broadcast any records made after August 1, 1942.

-The only prominent musical organization not to be affected by the strike's onset was the Boston Symphony Orchestra, as they were not in the union.
-They joined the union (and the strike) in late 1942; this kicked off a long series of live BSO radio concerts on CBS.
+The only prominent musical organization not to be affected by the strike's onset was the Boston Symphony Orchestra, as they were not a member of the union.
+The orchestra joined the union (and the strike) in late 1942; this kicked off a long series of live BSO radio concerts broadcast on CBS.